-Discussion with the practice manager confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
-The practice manager confirmed that incidents are effectively documented and investigated in line with legislation.
-All relevant incidents are reported to RQIA and other relevant organisations in accordance with legislation and RQIA Statutory Notification of Incidents and Deaths.
-Arrangements are in place to audit adverse incidents to identify trends and improve service provided.
+Discussion with Mr Turk confirmed that an incident policy and procedure was in place which includes the reporting arrangements to RQIA.
+Mr Turk confirmed that incidents are effectively documented and investigated in line with legislation.
+Discussion with Mr Turk identified that a incident, notifiable to RQIA, had not been reported in accordance RQIA Statutory Notification of Incidents and Deaths.
+Mr Turk was advised to submit this notification retrospectively.
+Following the inspection, RQIA received the outstanding notification by way of the web portal.
+Mr Turk confirmed that arrangements are in place to audit adverse incidents to identify trends and improve service provided.